hmuchalski/128a/syllabus-CHEM-129A/syllabus-lab-129A.md

 This syllabus and schedule are subject to change in the event of extenuating circumstances.
 If you are absent from class, it is your responsibility to check on announcements made while you were absent.
 Changes and corrections are listed in the changelog below and will be announced on Canvas.

-- 2019-08-14: Syllabus updated and published on Canvas
-- 2019-08-22: Added office hours information and corrected typographical errors.
-- 2019-10-15: Clarified report submission and revision criteria.
+- 2020-06-22: Draft created

 # General information

 - **Course name and number**: CHEM 129A (2 Units)
 - **Prerequisites**: CHEM 8 or CHEM 128A with a grade of C or better.
 CHEM 128A can be taken concurrently.
-- **Class schedule**: [https://chem129a.page.link/schedule](https://chem129a.page.link/schedule) (Week = Sunday 12:00 am until Saturday 11:59 pm)
 - **Contact**[^email-philosophy]: Science 1 room 352, phone (559) 278-2711,  [hmuchalski@mail.fresnostate.edu](hmuchalski@mail.fresnostate.edu)
-- **Office Hours**: I will be available for consultations for 30 min after each class meeting.
-Walk-in office hours are Monday and Wednesday 12:00--01:00 pm.
+- **Office Hours**: TBA.
 Additional consultation appointments can be scheduled through calendar function "Find Appointments" on Canvas.

-[^email-philosophy]: Please note that I typically check email between 11 am and 5 pm, Monday through Friday.
+[^email-philosophy]: Please note that I typically check email between 11 am and 4 pm, Monday through Friday.
 Usually, my response time is *within 12 hours of reading the message*.
-We also have online course tools where you can ask questions to the entire class at any time, making it more likely to get a quick response.
+I strongly encourage you to use Canvas communication tools (Discussions) where you can ask questions to the entire class at any time, making it more likely to get a quick response.

 # Course materials and technology